epfl-matmat/matmat.org/jobs.md

   working with Bayesian regression, multi-fidelity or multi-tasking methods or inverse problems.
-* You enjoy collaborating with researchers from a diverse background and you look forward to acquiring the diverse skillset required for cross-disciplinary research in materials modelling.
+* You enjoy collaborating with researchers from a diverse background and you look forward to acquiring the broad skillset required for cross-disciplinary research in materials modelling.
 * You enjoy pen and paper analysis, but you are not afraid to implement and test your ideas in practice.